 Other people can react in surprising and sometimes unsupportive ways to a personal goal we have set for ourselves.
 It can throw us off guard, and make us question the goals we have set.
 Which is the last thing we need.

-So how can you confide in mates about cutting down, or deal with a partner who tries to undermine our attempts to change?
+So how can you confide in mates about cutting down on alcohol, or deal with a partner who tries to undermine our attempts to change?

 Put yourself in their shoes